DISMGryphons/YCEP-MiniComp/challenges/windows/EventVwr/README.md

 As a good sys admin you should always check your logs!

 ### Hints (Optional)
-1. The flag is base64 encoded.
+1. The flag is hidden in Window Application Logs.

 ## Setup Guide
 1. Place `EventLog.exe` in `C:\YCEP\Executables`.